Golgoin/Bitpanda_Asset_Settings/README.md

 ## Live Demo

-You can view the live version of this project at: [Your GitHub Pages URL will go here]
+You can view the live version of this project at: [https://golgoin.github.io/Bitpanda_Asset_Settings/](https://golgoin.github.io/Bitpanda_Asset_Settings/)